lhz-1236/quic-sbd/README.md

 # A QUIC implementation in pure Go

+An implementation of detecting bottleneck sharing

+Paper:Revisiting Congestion Control for Multipath TCP with Shared Bottleneck Detection

 **Please read https://multipath-quic.org/2017/12/09/artifacts-available.html to figure out how to setup the code.**

 <img src="docs/quic.png" width=303 height=124>